 This caprese tortellini pasta salad is ready to rock your next party or BBQ!
+Feel free to make this healthy pasta salad in advance – it’s great the next day!

 Fresh tortellini went on sale again and my basil plant decided to turn into the incredible Hulk of herbs so… let’s have some fun with it!